-If the remote endpoint of the tunnel has already been defined, check whether the tunnel was created.
-If not, refer to the Error log, check fingerprints of the certificates and also availability of the remote server.
+2. Verify the tunnel is created.

+If not, refer to the Error log, check the certificate fingerprints, and the availability of the remote server.

-- 7. In traffic rules, allow traffic between the local network, remote network and VPN clients and set desirable access restrictions.
-In this network configuration, all desirable restrictions can be set at the headquarter's server.
-Therefore, only traffic between the local network and the VPN tunnel will be enabled at the filial's server. - 8.
-Test reachability of remote hosts from each local network.
-To perform the test, use the ping and tracert (traceroute) system commands.
-Test availability of remote hosts both through IP addresses and DNS names.
+3. In traffic rules, allow traffic between the local network, remote network, and VPN clients.

+4. Set traffic restrictions at the headquarter's server.

+On the branch office server, only traffic between the local network and the VPN tunnel is enabled.

+5. Test the connection from each local network.
+Test availability both through the IP addresses and DNS names.

+Use the ping and tracert (traceroute) system commands.

-If a remote host is tested through IP address and it does not respond, check configuration of the traffic rules or/and find out whether the subnets do not collide (i.e. whether the same subnet is not used at both ends of the tunnel).
+If the test through IP address does not respond, check the traffic rule configuration and verify that the subnets do not collide.

-If an IP address is tested successfully and an error is reported (Unknown host) when a corresponding DNS name is tested, then check configuration of the DNS.
+If IP address test is OK and the DNS test fails (Unknown host), check the DNS configuration.